mildsunrise/jackpifm/README.md

 know.

-**Warning:** Don't start this program while sound is being played through the builtin soundcard, or viceversa.
+**Warning:** Don't start this program while sound is being played through the builtin soundcard, or vice versa.
 This will render both unusable until the next reboot.

 Have fun!
 It's still recommended to read the rest of this README.